The Down Lo

 Instagram Foods

 Food porn is plentiful in Austin so if you’re looking for shots specifically for the ‘gram, here are a few bites that are just a bit extra.
-The boozy shakes and homemade choco tacos from Holy Roller are divine, a sweet cream and birthday cake ice cream wrapped in a homemade waffle cone topped with ganache and cookie crumbles.
+The boozy shakes and homemade choco tacos from Holy Roller (RIP) are divine, a sweet cream and birthday cake ice cream wrapped in a homemade waffle cone topped with ganache and cookie crumbles.
 The small plates (hello caviar beignets), floral drinks, and even the bathroom at Arlo Grey (Top Chef winner Kristen Kish’s spot) are photogenic as anything.
 You also don’t want to miss the macarons from Elizabeth Street Café, outrageous ice cream creations from Cafe No Sé, Lick’s, or Cow Tipping Creamery, homemade Twinkies from Drink.Well, donuts from Gordough’s, and freakshakes from Peached Tortilla (which also has amazing Asian fusion cuisine).

 Splurge Meals